YBrady/pands-project/README.md

 ```

 With the resultant histogram plotted as shown below:

 <img src="images/Plots/histAll.png">

 As with the boxplot, it was decided that a better representation would be if the classes were separated.
 This was done in two ways.
 The first method employed iterates over each of the numeric measurements for each class resulting in 12 separate graphs being depicted.
 As the x-axis is shared among ech of the classes it is clear to see where the data is separated between the classes.
 <img src="images/Plots/hist12.png">

-The secons method employed involved overlaying each class onto the same numeric data graph resulting in four separate graphs being plotted.
+The second method employed involved overlaying each class onto the same numeric data graph resulting in four separate graphs being plotted.
 This is a more compact way of displaying the data but the trade-off is that some of the granularity could be lost under the overlays.
 <img src="images/Plots/histAllOne.png">

 In each of the above comparison graphs, the petal width appears to be the most useful single parameter in the quest to distinguish between the iris varieties.

 ### 3.4 Scattergrams ###

 Up until now the plotting all involved looking at one numeric parameter at a time.
 This kind of analysis is called univariate analysis.
 By looking at a second variable and the relationship between the two we are extending our analysis to become bivariate.
 Scattergrams are a very simple method to see any relationships etc that may be present.

 A scattergram is a graphic representation of points referencing two variables.
 To create a scattergram, two variables are observed and plotted on a graph.
 The resulting display demonstrates the relationship between the variables.
 The relationship is strongest where the points are clustered closest together.
 Scattergrams are sometimes used to represent the results of lab tests or statistical surveys.
 A scattergram may also be called a scatter plot, scatter diagram, scatter chart, or scatter graph.